 Motorcycle mainstay Harley-Davidson is one such firm.
 Freedom and innovation serve as cornerstones in its branding kit and messaging.
 Despite having existed for over 100 years, they continue to capitalize on a personality built around bravery, risk-taking, and going against the grain.

 In taking on the magician personality, companies focus on how their offerings can transform consumers’ lives.
-One major magician brand that comes to mind is Disney, which has built an entire product suite around captivating, dream-oriented stories.
-Specifically, for each animated film they release, they develop associated product branding and lines – e.g., toys, theme park experiences, other content.
+One major magician brand experience that comes to mind is Disney, which has built an entire product suite around captivating, dream-oriented stories.
+Specifically, for each animated film they release, they develop associated product branding and lines – e.g., toys, theme park experiences, and other content within one brand.

 While a media giant seems like the perfect candidate for this personality, clever marketing and advertising services can help any brand establish itself as a magician.
 For example, vacuum manufacturer Dyson became a household name in an unappealing industry through a commitment to differentiation through technological innovation.